 - Do not receive a live vaccine (eg, measles, mumps) while you are taking alemtuzumab.
 Talk with your doctor before you receive any vaccine.

 - Alemtuzumab may lower the ability of your body to fight infection.
+Serious and sometimes fatal infections have happened in people taking alemtuzumab.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

-- Lab tests, including complete blood cell counts, may be performed while you use alemtuzumab.
+- Lab tests may be performed while you use alemtuzumab.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Alemtuzumab may cause harm to the fetus.
-Do not become pregnant while you are using it.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using alemtuzumab while you are pregnant.
-It is not known if alemtuzumab is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while you are using alemtuzumab.

 Possible side effects of alemtuzumab: